 \subsection{Obstructions}

-If the category~$\Db(X)$ is indecomposable (e.g., if~$X$ is a Calabi--Yau variety, or, more generally, if~$X$ is a proper Cohen--Macaulay variety and the dualizing sheaf~$\omega_X$ has small base locus, see~\cite{Spence}, \cite[Corollary~6.7]{KS:hfd} for details) then~$X$ admits no non-trivial absorption.
-In particular, the existence of non-trivial absorption is a global condition on~$X$, not a local condition around singularity.

-In the remaining part of this section we discuss obstructions to absorption of singularities by categorical ordinary double points.
-To state an obstruction in the most general form we recall the following definition.
+If the category~$\Db(X)$ is indecomposable (\textit{e.g.}, if~$X$ is a Calabi--Yau variety or, more generally, if~$X$ is a projective Cohen--Macaulay variety and the dualizing sheaf~$\omega_X$ has small base locus, see~\cite{Spence}, \cite{LopesMartin-deSalas}, or~\cite[Corollary~6.7]{KS:hfd} for details), then~$X$ admits no nontrivial absorption.
+This shows that the existence of nontrivial absorption is a global condition on~$X$, not a local condition around singularities.
+In this subsection we discuss obstructions to absorption of singularities by categorical ordinary double points.
+To state our obstruction in the most general form, we recall the following definition.

 Let~$\cT$ be a triangulated category with finite-dimensional $\Hom$-spaces.
-Then the triangulated {\sf singularity category}~$\cT^\sing$ is defined in~\cite[Definition~1.7]{Orl06} (see also~\cite[Remark~4.9]{KS:hfd}) as the Verdier quotient
+Then the triangulated \emph{singularity category}~$\cT_{\sing}$ is defined in~\cite[Definition~1.7]{Orl06} (see also~\cite[Remark~4.9]{KS:hfd}) as the Verdier localization